sloppyjuicy/cogniassist-docs/docs/analytics.md

 ![](assets\CA_79.png)

-***Note*** - The chat words with bigger size indicates that the respective chat word is used frequently.
+***Note*** - The larger chat words indicate that the respective chat word is used frequently and vice versa.

 ## CHANNEL USAGE (%)